mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 The next two options `struct_weight_relief` and `distributed_fuel_weight` are used to specify whether the user wants the loads from the weight of the wingbox structure and the weight of the fuel to be distributed on the wing structure to provide load relief.
 The `struct_weight_relief` is for the loads from the weight of the structure (including the `wing_weight_ratio` factor).
 The `distributed_fuel_weight` is for the loads from the weight of the fuel, which is assumed to be distributed across the entire wing (the fraction of the total fuel that each wingbox segment, corresponding to each finite element, holds is equal to the ratio of its enclosed volume to the total enclosed volume of all the wingbox segments).
-We can also use the option `n_point_masses` if we want to add loads from point masses on to the wing structure (e.g., for engines).
-Here we set `n_point_masses` to 1 because we have one engine on each side of the aircraft (recall that we are using symmetry).
-If we did not want to add point masses, we would omit this option (do not set it to 0).

 .. literalinclude:: wingbox_mpt_opt_example.py
   :start-after: checkpoint 7